vtog/labGuides/source/ocp/acm-notes.rst

    step A. Adjust your storage requirements as needed, I'm using default values.
 Add each osImage you plan on deploying for spoke clusters.
 The version information from last step will be used here.

+   .. warning:: I've had many issues with discovery when defining multiple
+      osImages.
+I recommend starting with only defining the oldest needed version.
+Then run node discovery.
+Then add the additional osImages.

    .. code-block:: yaml
       :emphasize-lines: 11,17,23,25,27-41